 Perioral dermatitis requires several months of treatment.

-Call your health care provider if you notice red bumps around your mouth that do not go away.
+Call your provider if you notice red bumps around your mouth that do not go away.

-Avoid using skin creams containing steroids on your face, unless directed by your doctor.
+Avoid using skin creams containing steroids on your face, unless directed by your provider.

 - Last reviewed on 7/23/2015